 Hashed and obfuscated information is generally treated as if it is plain text.
 This is a safer approach than assuming that an attacker can gain no benefit from the information.
 For example, it may be possible to brute force a weak password if its hash is revealed.

-Version 3.0 defines the following three groups of metrics, although CPU Advisories only provide values for base metrics:
+CVSS defines the following three groups of metrics:

 Oracle do not provide temporal values as the first metric depends on the availability of proof of concept or exploit code, which may change over time.
-If you wish to generate a temporal score, the following values are suggested:
+The following values are suggested for organizations wishing to generate a temporal score: